P-p-H-d/mlib/README.md

 Currently, there is no support for:

 * exceptions by the worker tasks,
-* the worker tasks shall not lock a mutex without closing it (same for other synchronization structures).
+* unbalanced design: the worker tasks shall not lock a mutex without closing it (same for other synchronization structures).

 Thread Local Storage variables have to be reinitialized properly with the reset function.
 This may result in subtle difference between the